orb-lang/helm/doc/md/helm/repr/names.md

 # Names

-Provides a consistent notion of the "name" of a value.
+Provides a consistent notion of the "name" of a value\.

 ## Dependencies